Bayesian spline-based hidden Markov models with applications to actimetry data and sleep analysis: Summary and further Discussion

-We wish to thank Prof. Roland Langrock, Dr. Yannis Papastamatiou and Dr. Yuuki Watanabe for providing the oceanic whitetip shark data.
-We wish to acknowledge Dr. Qi Huang and Prof. Francis L\'evi for their support on the analysis of the human accelerometer data.
-We would also like to acknowledge the Warwick Statistics Department for the continued support of Sida Chen during his PhD research.
+We wish to thank Prof. Roland Langrock, Dr. Yannis Papastamatiou and Dr. Yuuki Watanabe for providing the Oceanic Whitetip shark data.
+We wish to acknowledge Dr. Qi Huang for her support on the analysis of human accelerometer data.
+We would also like to acknowledge the Warwick Statistics Department and MRC Biostatistics Unit, University of Cambridge for the support of Sida Chen's research.
+We are grateful to the editors and the reviewers for their constructive comments that have significantly improved the manuscript.